rilwan99/angstrom/contracts/docs/BigPicture.md

 When rewarding multiple ranges in one go as in Angstrom one must consider this asymmetry when handling the above and below cases.

+#### Gas Payment & Extra Fee

+To ensure users trading on Angstrom don't have to think about ETH-denominated gas payments gas is charged in either the input/output asset of the respective trade.

+On top of this users may be charged a referral fee if they opted into one via a referral tag (`ref_id` field).
+Validating the ref id, retrieving the fee rate and applying it correctly is the responsibility of the nodes.
+They will use a registry in the periphery contracts as their source of truth.

+The total gas fee + referral fee is called the "extra fee" and is charged in the respective `asset0` of the pair.